storj/docs/app/(docs)/dcs/third-party-tools/ix-systems-truenas/page.md

 ### Sign up for an account

-Navigate to <https://storj.io/signup?partner=ix-storj-1> to sign up iX-Storj account.
+Navigate to <https://storj.io/signup?partner=ix-storj-1> to sign up for TrueNAS Storj account.
 Enter your full name, email address, and a password, as shown below:

 {% callout type="warning"  %}
-If you have an existing Storj account, you will need to contact support to have it linked to the iX Storj integration.
+If you have an existing Storj account, you will need to contact support to have it linked to the TrueNAS Storj integration.
 See [here](https://forum.storj.io/t/truenas-backups-and-differences-between-storj-and-storj-ix/20044/7) for more information
 {% /callout %}

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/PnQ7D7Z6fU0RPKZpOCRXJ_image.png)